lscambo13/ElegantFin/README.md

 - Microsoft Edge (Chromium)
 - Jellyfin Android App v2.6.3

-Note: Support for v10.11.0 is a work in progress

 <hr>

 ### 🛠️ Troubleshooting
 <details>
   <summary>1️⃣ - <i>How do I check if I am using the latest version of ElegantFin?</i></summary>

-- To make sure that you are using the latest version of ElegantFin, check the version number at the bottom in the Dashboard screen.
+- Check the version number at the bottom in the Settings screen.
-- It should be something like ElegantFin v25.07.XX
+- It should be something like `ElegantFin v25.10.XX`.
 </details>

 <details>
   <summary>2️⃣ - <i>I see that a newer version is available, but I have not received it yet.
 Why?</i></summary>

-- If Dashboard footer shows an old version, it means that your app is still using an old cache.
+- If the Settings footer shows an old version, it means that you are still using an old cache.
-- Once that cache is updated, the new version will be loaded.
+- Once that cache is updated, the new version will be loaded automatically.
-- To get the latest version, you will need to clear cache.
-There are multiple ways to do it.
+- There are multiple ways to clear the cache depending on your OS, smartphone or TV.
+Look online if you don't know.
-- On web version, force a hard refresh of the page using CTRL + F5.
+- On the web version, you can force a hard refresh of the page using CTRL + F5.
 - On apps, try signing out and back in again.
 OR in case of Jellyfin Media Player on windows, you might need to delete the cache folder.
 That should definitely pull the latest version.
 </details>